Brent trades around $82, just above recent four-year low

 An alternative government in Libya that has seized the capital has taken control of the country's biggest oilfield, El Sharara.

-"Refinery runs are set to rise sharply into winter on healthy margins, seasonal demand and falling maintenance," analysts at Morgan Stanley said in a note.
-"With positioning extremely short, any notable positive news or improved risk appetite could support a relief rally."
+"The next short-term target for Brent is $80, but from a technical point of view it looks unlikely to break that level," said Seta.

+"I don't see a big oversupply in the physical market now compared to over the summer months.
+We should see some winter demand," he said.

-JPMorgan Chase & Co has slashed its 2015 Brent price forecast by $33 to $82 per barrel, citing supply pressures in the Atlantic Basin and the apparent inability of OPEC member states to work cohesively to restrain production.
+JPMorgan Chase & Co has slashed its 2015 Brent price forecast by $33 to $82 per barrel, citing supply pressures in the Atlantic Basin and the apparent inability of OPEC member states to work cohesively to restrain production and rebalance the market.

 (Reporting By Jacob Gronholt-Pedersen; Editing by Alan Raybould)